 - With good elastic wear, your bite can be corrected in a matter of months, depending on the severity of your case.

 - When the Carriere Distalizer arms are removed, we will place upper braces to finish correcting your bite and aligning your teeth to the perfectly straight, ideal smile you've always wanted.

 The Carriere® Motion™ Class III Appliance

-The Motion Class III Appliance is a minimally invasive appliance that Dr. Nuckles may use to treat Class III malocclusions.
+The Motion Class III Appliance is a minimally invasive appliance that Dr. Nuckles or Dr. Van Allen may use to treat Class III malocclusions.
 Ideally, this is done to eliminate extractions, painful orthognathic surgery, or traditionally uncomfortable and obtrusive facemasks.
 The Motion Class III Appliance features a custom fit and gentle repositioning of the molar with no complicated springs, push rods, bands, or crowns.
 It provides predictable results and creates a harmonious, balanced profile, all while preserving your natural features.

 The palatal expander "expands" (or widens) your jaw by putting gentle pressure on your upper molars each time an adjustment is made.
 Your orthodontist will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

 Retainers may be removable or fixed.
 They hold your teeth in their new, correct positions after your teeth have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.

 Separators or Spacers